 Cob Size / Quality

-In all three years, preliminary samples showed evidence of disease and tapered-ends in both fungicide treatments and the unsprayed checks, but trends indicated improved size and quality of the cobs from fungicide treatments.
+In all four years, preliminary samples showed evidence of disease and tapered-ends in both fungicide treatments and the unsprayed checks, but trends indicated improved size and quality of the cobs from fungicide treatments.
 It was difficult to discern any difference between Overhead and Directed application at this stage.

 Quantitative Results